genelet/molecule/README.md

 ## Chapter 2.
 BASIC USAGE

-In this example, we create table _letters_ with 3 rows, then search the data and put them into *lists*.
+In this example, we create table _letters_ with 3 rows, then search and put the data into *lists*.

 <details>
     <summary>Click for DBI example</summary>